bdhammel/python_newport_controller/README.md

-This post describes how to interface with a NewPort Motion Controller over USB using a Mac.
+# Interface with a NewPort Motion Controller over USB using Python on a Mac.

 This process uses Python, with the [pyUSB](http://walac.github.io/pyusb/) module and the [libusb-compat](http://www.libusb.org) backend.
 The script launches a console type interface, which accepts valid NewPort style commands (see bottom of page).